-Maintaining awareness of the work environment, comprehending the information it holds and predicting how the situation will develop are some of the critical factors in the prevention of industrial accidents (Jones and Endsley 2000; Stanton et al. 2001).
-Situational awareness is another of the core competencies identified by the ICAO are essential for safe and effective flight (International Civil Aviation Organisation 2013).
+Keeping up familiarity with the workplace, appreciating the data it holds and anticipating how the circumstance will create are a portion of the basic factors in the avoidance of modern mishaps (Jones and Endsley 2000; Stanton et al. 2001).
+Situational mindfulness is one more of the center capabilities identified by the ICAO are fundamental for sheltered and eff ective flight (International Civil Aviation Organization 2013).
 Pilots need to have an awareness of the aircraft state in its environment and be able to project and anticipate changes (International Civil Aviation Organisation 2013).
-It is viewed as a basic standard for the protected and effective activity of complex powerful frameworks, for example, an aircraft (Sarter and Woods 1991).
+It is viewed as a basic standard for the protected and eff ective and eff ective activity of complex powerful frameworks, for example, an aircraft (Sarter and Woods 1991).
 Situational mindfulness has reliably been seen as powerless to sleep hardship and fatigue (Caldwell et al. 2004; Sexton et al. 2000; Tucker et al. 2010).
 Not only does situational awareness fall under the realm of executive functions which are associated with the prefrontal regions of the brain (Thomas et al. 2000), loss of situational awareness manifests itself in the operator as the failure to continue responding appropriately or even in responding to the situation completely inappropriately.
 Furthermore, decreased situational awareness has been referred to as a casual factor in several aviation mishaps (Taylor 1990).
 It is therefore proposed that situational awareness may also have the ability to predict flight performance changes.